-The Rights Respecting Champions are eight Year 5 children.
+The Rights Respecting Champions are 13 children from Y1-Y6 taken from the School Council.
 They work with Miss Michael to ensure that the whole school community knows about the rights that every child is born with and to ensure that these right are being respected.
 This year they will lead assemblies, Rights Respecting Days for the whole school and will also lead parent workshops.

 Here are this year’s Champions:

 There has been a lot of work happening this academic year as we have been working towards the silver award.
 The assessment focuses on three strands: